-Also, a good sign of this restaurant fact that there were really busy, barely any room to sit.
-At times there were turning people away as there had no room for groups of people to sit.
+Also, a good sign of this restaurant fact that they were really busy, barely any room to sit.
+At times they were turning people away as there was no room for groups of people to sit.

 Bursa – Kofteci Yusuf

-The most famous and in-demand restaurant based in Bursa called Kofteci Yusuf.
+The most famous and in-demand restaurant is based in Bursa called Kofteci Yusuf.
 Apparently, during weekends you have no room to sit down unless reserved beforehand that’s how busy this place becomes.

-This restaurant we visited during our trip to Bursa was simply amazing, it did not disappoint all the food was spot on, from starters, mains and desserts.
-Although I could not capture all the food as everyone was in a rush to eat and could resist, so captured what I could as seen below.
+The restaurant we visited during our trip to Bursa was simply amazing, it did not disappoint all the food was spot on, from starters, mains and desserts.
+Although I could not capture all the food as everyone was in a rush to eat and could resist, I captured what I could as seen below.

 All three desserts were different, as one had just a sponge cake with cream, the other included honey and the third one was a vanilla cream cake with jam, cream spread on top.
-I preferred the one on the right as it was less sweet than one which was filled with honey.
+I preferred the one on the right as it was less sweet than the one which was filled with honey.

 A local restaurant in Sirkeci, next to the Centrum Hotel where we stayed at.
 I had the nicest looking ‘Turkish Pide’ and desserts as well as some entertainment when we ordered Turkish traditional food, ‘Testi Kebabs’.
 There are vegetarian and meat options to pick a clay pot from but in this case, we opted for the meat option.
 These include lamb, chicken or beef and with the vegetarian option there includes carrots, celery, onions, garlic, and potatoes.

 When the clay pots are ready, waiters tend to entertain their customers with the blazing hot jug and crack the pot in front of you, releasing the nice aroma scent.
 It’s an experience not to forget, where everyone tends to enjoy from a distance.
 I would definitely recommend having this for the experience and taste.

 Finally, the dessert I ordered was really well presented.
 The baklava with its sweet taste and the banana chocolate spread with two ice creams aside were spot on with their presentation.
 I truly enjoyed capturing these two dessert pieces.